 Panic shopping is when you are forced to make hasty, last minute purchases in order to prepare for something.
 For example, a hurricane is coming your way and you all of a sudden realize that you need food, water, and building materials.
-It amazes me every time I see news footage of people standing in a long line at a grocery store just days away from an impending disaster.
+It amazes me every time I see news footage of people standing in long lines at a grocery store just days before an impending disaster.

-To avoid panic shopping, one thing you can start doing for your family is making purchases every week in order to build your food supplies.
+To avoid panic shopping, one thing you can start doing is making purchases every week in order to build your food supplies.
 Even if you have a small budget of just $5 dollars a week, there’s a lot you can get.